 It’s a funny thing.
-I can tell you what I’m taking to a dinner party this weekend and what dessert I’m baking for Thanksgiving next week (hello Chocolate Pumpkin Tart), but I have no idea what I’m making for dinner tonight.
-I spend much of my day proud of myself for being so organized and then around 4, I stop in my tracks and realize I have no plans for that night.
-I sincerely hope I’m not the only one who struggles with this.
-Luckily this easy vegetarian pasta recipe is always a hit.
+I can tell you what I’m taking to a dinner party this weekend and what dessert I’m baking for Thanksgiving next week, but I have no idea what I’m making for dinner tonight.
+Around 4 every day I stop in my tracks and realize I have no plans for dinner.
+I hope I’m not the only one who struggles with this.
+Luckily this easy one pot vegetarian pasta recipe is always a hit.
 It’s possibly my favorite dinner.
 Peas and pasta!!
 So simple.
 So tasty.

 PEAS + PASTA | EASY ONE POT VEGETARIAN MEAL

-- 1 lb/8 Cups pasta (bowtie, penne, + orecchiette are great)
+- 1 lb pasta bowtie, penne, + orecchiette are great

 - 2 teaspoons salt